MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 categories: [Computer vision]
 ---

-Let's introduce the most used object of the new OpenCV3 library using C++.
+In this post we will introduce the most used object of the new OpenCV3 library, using C++.

 The aim of the **Mat** object is to represent a matrix.
 It is composed by two parts: the header and the data.

 * The header contains information about the matrix itself (like the size of the matrix, the data type, number of channels etc...)
-* The data contains the pointer to the matrix real matrix
+* The data contains the pointer to the real matrix

 Each Mat object has its header, while the data can be shared between multiple instances.
 The data will be deallocated only when there are no Mat objects pointing to it.

-Mat is a very useful object: it is used in a lot of OpenCV functions and also it provides an automatic memory allocation and release, so the programmer don't need to do it manually.
+Mat is a very useful object: it is used in a lot of OpenCV functions and it also provides an automatic memory allocation and its release, so the programmers don't need to do it manually.

 ## Library

-The Mat object and the functions we will see in this post are defined into the **Core** library.
+The Mat object and the functions we will see in this post are defined within the **Core** library.

 We can include it with the following preprocessor directive: